kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 ### Add node functions

-> If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste.

-Open `src/kedro_tutorial/pipelines/data_processing/nodes.py` and add the code below, which provides two functions (`preprocess_companies` and `preprocess_shuttles`) that each takes a raw DataFrame as input, convert the data in several columns to different types, and output a DataFrame containing the preprocessed data:
+Open `pipelines/data_processing/nodes.py` and add the code below, which provides two functions (`preprocess_companies` and `preprocess_shuttles`) that each takes a raw DataFrame as input, convert the data in several columns to different types, and output a DataFrame containing the preprocessed data:

 <details>
 <summary><b>Click to expand</b></summary>